 Moving out of your parents’ home is a big step.
 The expenses to consider when living on your own may seem overwhelming, but you can handle them.
 Learning to budget is challenging for many, but you’ll get good at it once you’re responsible for your bills.
 Read on to learn more about what expenses you’ll to cover when you’re living on your own.

 Housing or Rent

-One of the biggest expenses when living on your own is the cost of housing.
+One of the biggest monthly expenses when living on your own is the cost of housing.
 Whether you buy a home or rent an apartment, you’ll put a good deal of your income toward it.
 If you manage your money well, you can afford to live in a space that costs about a quarter or a third of your income.
 You’ll also need to factor in renters or homeowner’s insurance.

 You need it for everything.
 One of the most surprising expenses people forget when creating a budget for living on their own is insurance.
 When moving out on your own, you should find a reputable renters insurance agency if you don’t plan to buy a home right away.
 Of course, if you do buy a home, you’ll need homeowners’ insurance.
 Other types of insurance to consider include: